 Are they going to children?
 Are they going to other family members, perhaps siblings or parents?

 Anything that you can take care of in a will you can also take care of in a trust.

 Ultimately what's most important is that we take burdens off of our family.
-That's why we pre-plan for funerals, we write wills, and we create trusts.
+That's why we pre-plan for funerals, we write wills, have life insurance and we create trusts.
 Most people may not think about it, but you want to take the burden of probate off of your family.